 “La Scienza a regola d’Arte”: a conversation between Thomas Struth and James Beacham

-The meeting between the German photographer Thomas Struth and the American physicist James Beachem, which will be held on 18 October in the hall of the LAC in Lugano, will offer the opportunity to weave together the experiences, pathways and visions of two great personalities that usually work in fields that border on Art and Science.
+The meeting between the German photographer Thomas Struth and the American physicist James Beachem, which took place on 18 October in the hall of the LAC in Lugano, offered the opportunity to weave together the experiences, pathways and visions of two great personalities that usually work in fields that border on Art and Science.

 Location: LAC Lugano Arte e Cultura